abanskota/t81_577_data_science/weekly_materials/week1/docs/an-introduction-to-aws.md

 #### How to create an EBS volume

-An EBS volume can be created at the time of EC@ instance launch or can be created separately and mounted to a running instance.
+An EBS volume can be created at the time of EC2 instance launch or can be created separately and mounted to a running instance.
 The detail instructions to create and attach different types of volumes from AWS management console can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html)

 ## Three ways to connect to AWS resources